Pagedraw/coffee-react-base/README.md

+STATUS: BROKEN

+We still haven't gotten this working with CoffeeScript2, the await keyword, and production builds.

 # Pagedraw's internal React-Coffee-Webpack build system

 We want to be as close to create-react-app as possible.
 We hope that by being standardized, we can easily pull in new things in the React ecosystem, especially if they're added to create-react-app.
 The Pagedraw app itself isn't too far from standard React, so we have no reason to deviate too far.